sajalverma17/GitBranchDiffer/README.md

 After the filter is applied, clicking a file in Solution Explorer will open a comparison between the version of the file in working branch Vs. the version of file in the branch you choose to compare against.

+### Installation
+Install the plugin from the [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=SajalVerma.GitBranchDiffer), or grab it from within Visual Studio's Manage Extensions window by searching "Git Branch Differ".
+You can also try the latest [CI build](https://github.com/sajalverma17/GitBranchDiffer/actions/workflows/ci-build.yml).
+Open the latest CI run, download the artifact, unzip and run GitBranchDiffer.vsix.

 [![Build_Status](https://github.com/sajalverma17/GitBranchDiffer/actions/workflows/ci-build.yml/badge.svg)](https://github.com/sajalverma17/GitBranchDiffer/actions/workflows/ci-build.yml)

 ## Features